 In 2015, I started working with Nicole Wilkerson at New Leaf Ayurveda.
 Under her guidance, I made some really big changes to my diet and lifestyle based on my dosha — Pitta/Vata.
 This included reducing the amount of time in the hot room (not easy!) and also incorporating more meditation, yin yoga, and restorative yoga into my regular routine.
 The results have me feeling stronger than I ever have before.

-I currently teach Bikram, Vinyasa, Yin, and competition training.
+I currently teach Bikram, Advanced 84, Vinyasa, Yin Yoga, Yoga Nidra, and competition training.
 I’m available for workshops, coaching, and private lessons.